0330 822 0505

 20 £332.76

-These figures are estimates only, using an interest rate of 3%.
-The actual repayments on a £60k mortgage will differ across lenders and depending on your personal circumstances.
+These figures are estimates only, using a 3% interest rate.
+The repayments on a £60k mortgage will differ across lenders and depend on your circumstances.

 Your credit score